vsrikrish/IAMUQ/README.md

 9. Extended Data Figure 6: R/plot_projections_CMIP6_all.R
 10. Extended Data Figure 7: R/plot_growth_rates.R

+Code is also provided for a pairs plot (R/plot_pairs.R).
+Due to figure size constraints and the number of parameters, we did not include this plot in the manuscript.

 ## Contact (corresponding author)
 Vivek Srikrishnan
 Email: <vivek@psu.edu>